The Microcap Index Was the Best-Performing Index in 2023-24: Should You Invest in It?

 The above table shows, the highest constituent has a weightage of only 1.56%.
 In comparison, HDFC Bank, the biggest stock in the Nifty 50, has a weightage of 11.48%.
 The top 10 constituents of the Nifty Microcap 250 Index have a total weightage of only 12.11%.
 In comparison, the top 10 constituents of the Nifty 50 Index have a total weightage of 56.63%.

 Thus, the microcap index is well-diversified, with 250 constituents compared to the Nifty's 50 constituents.
-Also, the weightages to individual constituents are well spread out.
+Also, the weightages to individual constituents are well spread out, making it suitable for investors exploring a microcap index fund.

 Table: Nifty Microcap 250 Index – Sectoral Representation